 - Conducts and sponsors research in fundamental science to better understand the entirety of the Earth’s environment using long-term global observations via satellite and airborne missions.

-National Oceanic and Atmospheric Administration (NOAA), the National Institute of Standards and Technology (NIST) and the Federal Emergency Management Agency (FEMA):
+National Oceanic and Atmospheric Administration (NOAA), the National Institute of Standards and Technology (NIST), the Federal Emergency Management Agency (FEMA), and the Nuclear Regulatory Commission:

-- Support research and applications related to Earth sciences and the connections between the solid earth, oceans and atmosphere.
+- Support research and applications related to Earth sciences and the interconnections between the solid earth, oceans and atmosphere.

 - Support additional earthquake recording and analysis assets with a specific focus on tsunami warning, through NOAA’s National Weather Service.

-- Contribute estimates of potential earthquake losses (property and lives) through FEMA’s HAZUS and RiskMap programs.
+- Contribute estimates of potential earthquake losses (both property and lives) through FEMA’s HAZUS and RiskMap programs.

 Department of Defense (DOD):

-- Uses its seismic research program for support of national requirements for monitoring nuclear explosions and nuclear testing treaty compliance.
+- Manages a seismic research program supporting national security requirements for monitoring nuclear explosions and nuclear testing treaty compliance.

 - Operates the components of the GPS global navigation satellite system, which provides critical data for natural hazards monitoring and assessment.